sffc/ryzokuken-slides/content/2022-07-tc39/index.md

 - To Dave Nugent and The SF JavaScript Meetup for partnering with TC39 for this event
 - To Ujjwal Sharma (@ryzokuken) for contributing to these slides
+- To the Google Chrome team for sponsoring the food at this event

 ----